ukf/ukf-meta/mdx/uk/README.md

 ### Fallback Aggregate vs. Production Aggregate

-Status (2018-01-08):
+Status (2020-07-01):

-* These aggregates are currently identical.
+* The `back` aggregate does not currently include the `cacheDuration` attribute which is present with a value of six hours in all others.